BEFORE YOU BEGIN

 Trustees or Members of Committees – Provides ideas and counsel from research

 RESEARCH & VISION

 The following reports should be requested 4–6 weeks before a one day Marketing Team Retreat.
 Your Senior Pastor or the Marketing Plan Coordinator should gather a series of reports that will help build the foundation of your plan.
 The best part?
 Your reports are at no cost, and simple to request.

 At UMData.org, you can access statistics about your church ranging from membership to giving to total income and more.
 To view your church’s data, click on the “Churches” button in the upper left corner of the page.
 On the page following, enter your church’s information and click “Search.”
 It’s that simple.
 Get your free reports.

 Step 2: Order Your Community Profile

-Additionally, United Methodist Communications can provide an in-depth report detailing the makeup of your specific community.
-Upon request, United Methodist Communications will compile demographic and lifestyle data about your area.
-There is no charge for this service.
+Additionally, your annual conference communicator or United Methodist Communications can offer in-depth reports—through a provider called MissionInsite — that feature demographic and lifestyle data.
+Many annual conferences currently subscribe to this service, and there is no added charge for United Methodist churches.
 To ask for your free report(s), contact the Research and Local Church Outreach department at UMComResearch@umcom.org with the street address of your church.
-Email Research and Local Outreach for your report.

 Your community profile will include: